tamslo/koala/README.md

 ## Adding a Service

-To add a service, add a directory in services, its name will be the `service_id`.
-To this directory, add a Dockerfile that sets up a service and a YAML with the specification (at least the name that should be displayed in the front-end and the type should be included).
+Services are composed of a Dockerfile that defines its dependencies, a configuration file, and a Python class extending the `BaseService`.
+For one Dockerfile, multiple services can exist, each with an own configuration file and Python class.

+Add new Dockerfiles to sub-directories in `services`, where the directory name will be the tag name of the Docker image that will be build from the file with the deploy script.

+If only one service depends on this image, create a file called `config.yml`, if multiple services will depend on it, create a file called `<service_name>.config.yml`.
+The configuration file must include the `name` that will be displayed in the front-end and the `type` of the service, which is one of `aligner`, `alignment_filter`, or `variant_caller`.
+For some types, additional information is needed, as documented below.

 To perform tasks, a class that inherits from `BaseService` needs to be added, look at similar services for examples.
+The class needs to be imported in `services/__init__.py` and added to the dictionary.
+For now, all classes are defined in the file `image_name/__init__.py` for shorter imports.
+If the files get too large, they can of course be split up.

+### Configuration

+For services of type `aligner`, it needs to be defined whether the service creates a file by itself or writes to STDOUT by setting the boolean `creates_output`.

 ## Useful Commands for Testing